The Course’s academic year comprises 36 weeks, divided into three terms.

 Students are required to attend between 7 hours to 10 hours on average of taught sessions a week and to devote a roughly equivalent time to preparation and private study.

-Taught sessions take place between 6.30 pm and 10.00 pm on Wednesdays and Thursdays, as well as from 9.00 am to 5.00 pm on one Sunday in each month.
+Taught sessions take place between 6.30 pm and 10.00 pm on Tuesdays and Wednesdays, as well as from 9.00 am to 5.00 pm on one Sunday in each month.
 In addition, up to two longer sessions a year will take place on public holidays.
 Attendance is compulsory and punctuality is stressed, other than in emergency.

 Shabbatons, for which accommodation is arranged, are held from time to time.
 During the course and depending on circumstances at the time, students may spend a week or so studying in Jerusalem.